 Yet, the global political situation is quickly unravelling as a skirmish in Iran puts the USA and USSR on course for total war.

-The war triggers a full nuclear exchange and a warhead hits the city, largely obliterating it.
+The war escalates to a full nuclear exchange and a warhead hits the city, largely obliterating it.

 Millions die and the survivors are quickly forced to contend with the effects of radiation poisoning and a breakdown of food supplies then civilised society as the days, weeks and months pass.